gabrivoy/Challenge-Energisa/README.md

 I had a few more minutes before the time to return the test, so I decided to use a autoML open package to see other models performance, and see if the ARIMA would be the best performer for this case.
-We've got a fairly good performance for the ARIMA model, being only second on the RMSE to the equally evaluated Linear and Ridge Regressors with Deseasonalization and Detrending.
+We've got a fairly good performance for the ARIMA model, being only second on the Root-Mean-Square Error metric ([wiki: RMSE](https://en.wikipedia.org/wiki/Root-mean-square_deviation)) to the equally evaluated Linear and Ridge Regressors with Deseasonalization and Detrending.

 Both models shown a drop on the energy consumption, with the change being the slope of the curve on how